-There are many possible causes for depression, including brain structure, early childhood trauma, family history, and more.
+There are many possible causes for depression, including hormone fluctuations, early childhood trauma, family history, and more.
 While there are a variety of symptoms that can be caused by depression, one common effect of this disorder is a loss of sex drive.

 Do you suffer from depression or is your partner struggling with the disorder?